On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 Flavio Briatore is not delighted:

-"We're not satisfied, but still, we brought two cars to the finish line and one grazed the podium.
+"We're not satisfied, but still, we brought two cars to the finish line and one almost on the podium.
 The team did an excellent work, Fernando pushed until the end of the race and Jacques won a difficult duel".

-His future is a riddle: the manager Craig Pollock claims that we will see him again at Renault next year (instead of at Sauber for whom he has signed).
+His future is a mystery: the manager Craig Pollock claims that we will see him again at Renault next year (instead of at Sauber for whom he has signed).
 Giancarlo Fisichella, who has already signed a contract for that seat, categorically excludes that his transfer may not be successful.
-In the World Championship of the others, the historic duel between Williams and McLaren starts all over again: it is only a competition for the fourth place, but the respective engine manufacturers, Bmw and Mercedes, particularly care about it.
+In the World Championship of the others, the historic duel between Williams and McLaren starts all over again: it is only a competition for fourth place, but the respective engine manufacturers, Bmw and Mercedes, particularly care about it.
 Williams is ahead by 6 points, McLaren seems in better shape.
 A rookie climbs up on the podium of Shanghai.
-Together with the three drivers, accepting the trophy as representative of the Constructor (Ferrari), goes Luca Montezemolo.
+Together with the three drivers, Luca Montezemolo accepts the trophy as Constructor Representative (Ferrari).

 "It's the first time in fourteen years".

-The ceremony of the anthems proceeds with the usual sacredness, but during the handover of the trophies, the atmosphere warms up.
-The Ferrari Chairman sends a kiss to his daughter Clementina, then he cherishes the trophy.
+The anthem ceremony is carried out with the usual solemnity, but during the handover of the trophies, the atmosphere warms up.
+The Ferrari President sends a kiss to his daughter Clementina, then he takes the trophy.
 The champagne ritual follows.
-Rubens Barrichello has a moment of hesitation, gosh, the boss is always the boss, he loves to dress well and appear in order, wears blue jacket, caki-colored sports trousers, a blue shirt without a single fold.
+Rubens Barrichello has a moment of hesitation, gosh, the boss is always the boss, he loves to dress well and appear in order, wearing a blue jacket, khaki-colored sports trousers, a blue shirt without a single fold.
 What should be done?
-Kimi Räikkönen, first, and then the Chairman himself take him out of embarrassment.
-The Finnish driver has no hierarchical constraints: opens and sprinkles as always.
-Montezemolo lends himself to the game, bending down right in front of the drivers, and goes through a champagne shower.
+Kimi Räikkönen, first, and then the President himself save him from embarrassment.
+The Finnish driver has no hierarchical constraints: he opens the bottle and sprinkles as always.
+Montezemolo plays along, bending down right in front of the drivers and going through a champagne shower.
 So, he returns soaked to the Ferrari base where John Elkann awaits him.
-Along the way, he replies to all, signs autographs, embraces local interviewers, praises Ferrari as a symbol of Made in Italy, answers the phone.
+Along the way, he replies to all, signs autographs, hugs local interviewers, praises Ferrari as a symbol of Made in Italy, answers the phone.
 And the soaked jacket?

 "I'm sorry, I didn't bring a spare one.
-It wasn't planned, but the men pushed me, forza Chairman, and so I accepted to go on the podium.
+It wasn't planned, but the men pushed me, President go for it, and so I accepted to go on the podium.
 It was exceptional, especially since I stopped following the race at the circuits from the moment when Ferrari got back to winning ways".

 A great Rubens Barrichello and a not-so-bad Michael Schumacher?

 "Rubens' win and his second place in the World Championship show his strength and the strength of this team.
 Maybe from the outside, it seemed like an easy race.
 In reality, it was really hard.
 The driver is informed every minute of the situation by the pits.
-It wasn't Michael's day, good thing he's already won the title for a while".
+It wasn't Michael's day, good thing he's already won the title".

 Montezemolo adds:

 "It's like being at Monza.
 Did you see all those Ferrari banners, caps and t-shirts?
 We took the pole position, we won, we made our Chinese Tifosi happy.
-This is a huge publicity for our technology and for the Italian industry, for Ferrari and Fiat, which is present in China since the beginning of the '80s with IVECO, for our Italian suppliers.
-And also, for all the small companies that I represent here as Chairman of Confindustria".
+This is a huge publicity for our technology and for the Italian industry, for Ferrari and Fiat, which has been in China since the beginning of the '80s with IVECO, for our Italian suppliers.
+And also, for all the small companies that I represent here as President of Confindustria".

-Other theme: Valentino Rossi, the last temptation of Formula 1, a mutual infatuation that has not yet resulted in love.
-If three teams would retire themselves and Ferrari would be forced to line up a third car in 2005, would we see Rossi in the car from Maranello?
+Another topic: Valentino Rossi, the last temptation of Formula 1, a mutual infatuation that has not yet resulted in love.
+If three teams were to retire and Ferrari were forced to enter a third car in 2005, would we see Rossi in the car from Maranello?

 Rubens Barrichello seems more emotional by the show on the podium than by his win.

 "For the first time, I showered with a man.
-And moreover, he is my Chairman.
+And moreover, he is my boss.
 I also made him cry by spraying champagne in his eyes.
-I always want him on track and I will invite him in Brazil because he brings me luck.
-The day of my first pole position (Silverstone 2000, ed), he was there".
+I always want him on track and I will invite him to Brazil because he brings me luck.
+He was there the day of my first pole position [Silverstone 2000, ndr]".

-The good Rubinho has redeemed in two weeks, in Monza and Shanghai, a season in the shadow of his cumbersome teammate.
+Rubinho has redeemed himself in two weeks, in Monza and Shanghai, after a season in the shadow of his teammate.
 With his 108 points in a normal season, he would have been World Champion.
-And perhaps, he will be one day, if he quickly tunes in with the car.
+And perhaps, he will one day, if he quickly tunes in with the car.
 In 2003, his season finale was also exciting, until the win in Suzuka that saw Michael Schumacher claim the title.

 "I'm happy.
 It was important to win in China for Ferrari's image.
 I was amazed by the warmth of the Tifosi.
 Traffic aside, it's a wonderful place.
 People here should drive in Formula 1, given how they overtake".